Spring3/website/src/content/aurelins-website/index.md

 repository: https://github.com/Spring3/aurelins-website
 demo: https://deploy-preview-1--inspiring-hugle-4673c9.netlify.com/
 description:
-  - { text: "Thanks to the Three.js library and the .gltf format of a 3d asset, it is possible to render 3d models on the web page." }
   - { text: "Unfortuantely, this website was never used as my sister lost interest in 3d modelling.
 Also, all the material presented was taken from the internet just for templating and visual testing." }

 technologies: